usds/case-issue-navigator/docs/README.md

 ### `yarn start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.

 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn coverage`